Who are you really?

 If you are still getting too many wrong results, you can select advanced search.
 This opens a window with lots of options.
 If you add the name to the “All of the words” search bar, you will only find articles with all of those words in them.
 In my case I found lots of notices but when I placed the words in quotes, I found the same five articles as before.

 Now I suspect there are more articles for Harry Elmar Johnson but many won’t use his full name.
 So the second search I did was only for the first and last name.
 But because, there are a lot of Harry Johnsons, I get back many results – most about some other blokes.
-Now I need to limit the search date by entering the years he arrived in Australia and the year of his death.
+Next I needed to limit the search date by entering the years he arrived in Australia and the year of his death.

 Limiting the search.

-Next I can then limit the results to newspapers in Queensland and select the newspapers I actually want to search.
+I can also limit the results to newspapers in Queensland and select the newspapers I actually want to search.
 In this case I searched the Morning Bulletin from Rockhampton since he lived most of his life in that area and the Courier Mail in case he appeared in a Brisbane court case.
 He didn’t but his wife appeared in a case about the licence to slaughter animals on the property.

 Ignoring Obviously Wrong Things.